masbekkk/masbekkk/README.md

 An independent Software Engineer who loves to create and share projects about web and iOS technology!
 I've enjoyed PHP and Swift and make it the main language in creating a project.

-I'm currently active contributing as iOS Developer at <href="https://appledeveloperacademy.uc.ac.id/">@uc_appledeveloperacademy</a> to build applications in Apple Platforms (iOS, WatchOS and MacOS) and Back-End Service.
+I'm currently active contributing as iOS Developer at <a href="https://appledeveloperacademy.uc.ac.id/">@uc_appledeveloperacademy</a> to build applications in Apple Platforms (iOS, WatchOS and MacOS) and Back-End Service.

 - 🔭 I’m currently working on <href="https://appledeveloperacademy.uc.ac.id/">@uc_appledeveloperacademy</a>
 - 🌱 I’m currently learning about Apple technology, Laravel, JavaScript as Backend Services